 Conversion factors in PET

-Conversion factors in TOE (Tonne of Oil Equivalent) of various energy sources:
+Conversion coefficients in TOE (Ton Oil Equivalent) of various energy sources: